Erik Imler: National and Olympic teams

 Imler was a member of the U.S. team at the 1987 U-16 World Cup in Canada.
 He then went on to play with the U.S. U-20 national team, but was not a member of the team at any cups.
 In 1991, Imler was part of the U.S. gold winning soccer team at the Pan American Games.

 He then continued to play for the U-23 national team leading up to the 1992 Summer Olympics.
 Imler started all six games as the U.S. qualified for the tournament.
 He was then named to the U.S. soccer team for the games.
 At the Olympics, the U.S. went 1-1-1 and did not qualify for the second round.

-On March 23, 1993, Imler earned his only caps with the U.S. national team in a 2-2 tie with El Salvador.
+On March 23, 1993, Imler earned his only caps with the U.S. national team in a 2–2 tie with El Salvador.
 However, in the 43d minute, he tore ligaments in his right knee during the game and was replaced by Yari Allnutt who scored a goal.
 Imler never appeared again for the senior national team.

 Coach

 Since retiring from playing professionally, Imler has held several positions as a youth soccer coach.
 He was a Director of Coaching and team coach with Charlotte Soccer Academy in North Carolina.
 In May 2008, Imler became the head coach of the Belmont Abbey College women's soccer coach.
 He took the team to a 17-3-3 record in his only season as head coach.
-He resigned on July 8, 2009.
 In September 2010, Imler became an assistant coach with the United States men's national under-17 soccer.
 In March 2021, he joined National Independent Soccer Association side Stumptown AC as an assistant coach.